HLTH SC 3100 - Exercise, Nutrition & Metabolism

 Learning & Teaching ModesThe full timetable of all activities for this course can be accessed from MyUni

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A total of 5 contact hours per week of 2 face to face lectures, 1 tutorial and practical classes are expected.
-In addition advanced preparation for the practical workshops and tutorial classes is expected.
-Preparation for the individual assignment (10hrs); discovery project (20 hrs) submissions and final exam preperation (40 hrs) will also be required.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A total of 3 contact hours per week of is required for 2 face to face lectures, 1 tutorial is required.
+In addition a 2hr practical workshop session is held fornightly.
+Preparation for the practical workshops and tutorial classes is expected.
+Preparation for the individual assignment (10hrs); team research project (20 hrs) submissions and final exam preperation (40 hrs) will also be required.

 Learning Activities Summary